JeppW/w4ke.info/_posts/2025-01-26-totp-brute.md

 In this context, a *"random draw"* is a guess, the *"specified feature"* is the guess being a valid code, and *"replacement"* refers to whether or not we might submit the same guess multiple times.
 Clearly, any reasonable attacker would not repeat incorrect guesses within a single time step, as that would be guaranteed to fail.
 Let us therefore agree that the *without replacement* option makes more sense.

 ### The simplest case: $$ \lambda = 0 $$
 Now we're ready to consider the simple case where $$ \lambda = 0 $$.
 Within each individual time step, we've agreed that the number of correct guesses $$ X $$ follows a hypergeometric distribution.
+Since there is no grace period and thus only one valid code, we set $$ K = 1 $$.

 $$ X \sim Hypergeometric(N=10^D,\ K=1,\ n=vL) $$